 The 35mm Kodak Retina 1 and its equivalents in Germany were all rendered obsolete with the popularization of pentaprism SLRs (Contax S being the first of its kind to be marketed) of the 1940s and 1950s.
 It is no coincidence that the decades that traced the progress of the camera had also seen an unstoppable upswing in the growing popularity of the National Geographic Society and its tourism magazine outlet.
-NatGeo’s attainment of its cult status is inseparable from the establishment’s reputation for its photography: even beyond its cultural context, it laid down and sustained the standards of photography.
-This is a crown they still bear today, as the approval of NatGeo elevates any photographer’s reputation beyond all other accolades.
+In this article, we will discuss the impact of photography on tourism.

 The fact that NatGeo, a magazine about geography, tourism, popular architecture, and world culture is the stalwart paradigm for photo-journalism and photography at large already tells us about the relationship between photography and tourism.
 They are almost always, and that is a very slight almost, a continuation of the same thread of cultural presentation and re-presentation.

 The Rise of Travel Photography